Providers/Grant Support

 Credit Designation

-ACCME designates this enduring activity for a maximum of 2.0 AMA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the enduring activity.
+The Postgraduate Institute for Medicine designates this enduring material for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Dr. Kelly Bree has no financial disclosures.